Bardavon-Health/actions-aws-ssm-params-to-env/README.md

 # actions-aws-ssm-params-to-env
-A github action to Convert SSM parameters to environment variables with support for JSON parameters
+This is a github action to Convert SSM parameters to environment variables.
+It will handle simple JSON structures, or string literal values.

 ## Usage: